lzwjava/blog-source/_posts/2024-11-30-mosquito-en.md

 > However, it's worth noting that some mosquito species have adapted to lower temperatures and can survive in cold weather.
 Especially in indoor environments with heating, mosquitoes may still remain active.

-So I don't need to close the curtains to avoid mosquitoes.
-And my small mosquito electric repeller can shut down now.
+So I don't need to close the mosquito net to avoid mosquitoes.
+And my small electric mosquito lamp can shut down now.